-In my last integration testing article we have seen the different types of integration testing, now in this article we will discuss the Top-Down and Bottom-up approaches of integration testing.
+In my last integration testing article we have seen the different types of integration testing, now in this article, we will discuss the Top-Down and Bottom-up approaches to integration testing.

-Approaches of integration testing is mainly divided into two basic types.
+Approaches to integration testing are mainly divided into two basic types.

 - Incremental Approach